MicrosoftDocs/Viva/Viva/insights/advanced/reference/metric-improvements.md

 *Metric name: **Multitasking hours***

 The old platform classifies **Multitasking hours** based on the number of emails sent during a meeting.
 If that number goes over a certain threshold, then the whole meeting duration is marked as multitasking.
-Let’s say you send two emails right at the start of an hour-long meeting—in the old platform, that whole hour is tagged as multitasking.
+Let’s say you send two emails right at the start of an hour-long meeting—in the old platform, that whole hour would be tagged as multitasking.
 This method, as we learned from our data validation, often leads to overcounting of multitasking meeting hours.

 The new platform, however, considers the actual time that activities are overlapping—for example, the time you spent reading an email during a meeting.